KristanLaimon/KristanLaimon/README.md

 Notes:

-- 🦊 Feel free to colaborate in any repo of mine, they're just simple personal proyects in c#, and Javascript-Typescript, maybe more tomorroy
+- 🦊 Feel free to colaborate in any repo of mine, they're just simple personal proyects so far.